Ketamine Overdose Symptoms, Treatment and Long-Term Outlook

 Ketamine Overdose Treatment

 Medical monitoring may be necessary when someone experiences symptoms of a drug overdose.
-A single dose of ketamine can last from 15 minutes to many hours.2 Because of the unpredictability of this drug’s effects, someone under the influence of ketamine should be monitored 6 hours after reported ketamine use even if asymptomatic and monitored 1–2 hours after the last symptom is seen.2
+A single dose of ketamine can last from 15 minutes to many hours.2 Because of the unpredictability of the drug’s effects, someone under the influence of ketamine should be monitored 6 hours after reported ketamine use even if asymptomatic and monitored 1 to 2 hours after the last symptom is seen to be safe.2

 Ketamine overdose treatment consists primarily of supportive care, though more severe cases may require the patient to be placed on a monitor.2 Intubation may be used if respiratory support is needed.2 Ketamine overdose reversal is not possible via any known medication at this time.2